run-ai/docs/docs/admin/troubleshooting/alertmanager/RunaiDaemonSetRolloutStuck.md

 ## Meaning

-Runai daemonset has 0 available pods on a relevant node
+The Run:ai daemonset has zero available pods on a relevant node.

 ## Impact

-No fractional gpu workloads support
+Fractional gpu workloads support is not configured.

 ## Severity